 LaSalle Causeway

-Montreal St., John Counter Blvd. and Waaban Crossing are significantly affected by the closure of the causeway, often leading to significant congestion and travel delays.
-Here are ways to travel through Kingston during the closure.
+Montreal Street, John Counter Boulevard, Highway 15 and Waaban Crossing will be temporarily affected during the causeway closures, which may lead to some traffic congestion and travel delays.
+Here are ways to travel through Kingston during the closures.

-Adjusting traffic signals: The City continues to monitor and respond to traffic congestion issues from the loss of the causeway as a transportation route, including adjusting traffic signal timing and detouring transit routes.
-You can also report an issue about traffic signal timing for consideration by the City.
+We continue to monitor and respond to traffic congestion issues from the loss of the causeway as a transportation route, including adjusting traffic signal timing and detouring transit routes.
+You can also report an issue about traffic signal timing for our consideration.

-Adding transit service: Kingston Transit has modified our routes on the east side to maintain connections across the city.
-Extra buses are added during congested periods to assist in managing delays and keeping all routes on time.
-Download the Transit App to plan your trip and access real time bus arrival times at your bus stop.
+Kingston Transit modified and added routes on the east side to maintain connections across the city.
+On April 19 and on weekends as part of the spring and summer schedule effective May 5, new Route 60 will provide service over the Waaban Crossing, along Highway 15 to Fort Henry.
+Download the Transit App to plan your trip and access real-time bus arrival times at your bus stop.

-Advocacy: The City continues to meet with PSPC and advocate for affected residents and businesses.
-Council delegated authority to the Chief Administrative Officer and designates to waive any applicable City policies and by-laws, including any applicable fees, to support the timely implementation of alternate pedestrian and boat transportation during the LaSalle Causeway closure.
+We continue to meet with PSPC and advocate for affected residents and businesses.
+Council delegated authority to the Chief Administrative Officer and designates to waive any applicable City policies and bylaws, including any applicable fees, to support the timely implementation of alternate pedestrian and boat transportation during LaSalle Causeway closures.

 Contact Us